inbo/tutorials/content/tutorials/spatial_standards_vector/index.md

     ## # … with 606 more rows, and 1 more variable:
     ## #   geometry <POLYGON [m]>

-To write the GeoPackage, we just use the powerful [GDAL](https://gdal.org)-driver (supporting most open and some closed formats), which can be elegantly accessed through `sf::st_write()`:
+To write the GeoPackage, we just use the GPKG driver of the powerful [GDAL](https://gdal.org) library (supporting most open and some closed formats), which can be elegantly accessed through `sf::st_write()`:

 ``` r